RWTH-E3D/carbonfly/InstructionsForDevelopers.md

 │  ├─ InletVelocity       # For a constant inlet with a given velocity │  ├─ internalFields      # Initial field definitions
 │  ├─ Outlet              # Outlet condition
+│  ├─ RecircReturn        # Recirculated return from the room.
+Pair with RecircSupply.
+│  ├─ RecircSupply        # Recirculated supply to the room.
+Pair with RecircReturn.
 │  └─ Wall                # Fixed wall (isothermal solid) condition
 │
 ├─ 03:Recipe